krushnakant241/deveops_proj_4/README.md

 ## Let's see step by step how to achieve this:

 #### Step - 1 -I have created two branch in Github 1) master 2) secret.
-Here, secret branch contains Dockerfile to Build Image of kubectl command and certificates, config file, and ssh_config to run on top of kubernetes, please find the below commands and refer these snaps - (jenkins image creation).
+Here, secret branch contains Dockerfile to Build Image of kubectl command enabled image, certificates, config file, and ssh_config to run on top of kubernetes, please find the below Dockerfile and commands.
+Refer these snaps for understanding- (Secret branch files, kubectl image built, change image tag and pushed to Docker Hub).

-Dockerfile of kubectlos
+Dockerfile of kubectlos image
 ```
 FROM centos:latest
 RUN yum install -y curl